Christian Holy Sites in the Galilee

 The Galilee area is where Jesus grew up and began his teachings.
 Many of the miracles that He performed were in this region.
+There are a number of prominent Christian holy sites in the Galilee.

 The revered Baptismal site of Yardenit (meaning “little Jordan” in Hebrew) is visited by many thousands of Christian pilgrims every year when touring the Holy Land.
 A large number of whom choose to have second baptisms or rededications at this charming location.